barkinsarikartal/XIAO-ESP32S3-Sense_Retro_Camera/README.md

 ### Camera Settings
 - Select "Settings" from the main menu
-- **CW / CCW** to browse the 9 parameters (scrollable list)
+- **CW / CCW** to browse the 12 parameters (scrollable list)
 - **Click** to enter edit mode (highlighted row turns yellow)
 - **CW / CCW** to adjust the value within its valid range
 - **Click** to confirm and save to NVS
 - **Long press** in edit mode cancels the change
 - **Long press** in browse mode returns to the main menu
-- Available settings: Brightness, Contrast, Saturation, AE Level, White Balance, Special Effect, Mirror, Flip, JPEG Quality, Timelapse Interval, Recording Limit
+- Available settings: Brightness, Contrast, Saturation, AE Level, White Balance, Special Effect, Mirror, Flip, JPEG Quality, Timelapse Interval, Recording Limit, Reset Counters
+- **Reset Counters (Rst Cnt):** Resets the photo and video file counters in NVS to 0.
+Uses a two-step confirm (No / YES) to prevent accidental resets.
+After confirming, a warning screen reminds you to back up your files via WiFi and delete them from the SD card before capturing new ones (the camera will skip over existing filenames automatically, but gallery display will be out of order until the SD is clean)

 ### Timelapse Mode
 - Select "Timelapse" from the main menu (requires SD card)